goalgorilla/drupal_social/readme.md

 ## Install in Docker containers ##
 Download and install the [toolbox](https://www.docker.com/docker-toolbox).

-Note that the docker projects have to be somewhere in your /Users/ directory in order to work (limitation for Mac and Windows).
+Note that the docker projects have to be somewhere in your **home directory** in order to work (limitation for Mac and Windows).
 Note that /Users/<name>/Sites/Docker is fine.

 ### Steps ###